 This section describes the base station placement problem as presented in [5].
 Considering a CDMA indoor wireless network environment, we assume that there exists a finite number of potential base station sites (B) and a finite number of user locations requiring service (U).
 All users are identical and have a fixed known location.
 Each potential base station site has its own installation cost (in order to reflect the ease of installation and maintenance at the different sites, for instance).
-The loading of a base station corresponds to the number of users that are connected to that particular base station (with maximum capacity of Lusers).
+The loading of a base station corresponds to the number of users that are connected to that particular base station (with maximum capacity of L users).

 The problem is defined as selecting the least cost set of base station sites from B potential sites, so as to provide service to U users, while ensuring that the signal-to-interference ratios on both the forward and reverse links exceed a predefined threshold.
+The criterion of quality is an important feature of this work, found in a few other related works.
 The complexity of a problem of an environment is defined by the number of B base stations plus the number of U users.